minerllabs/minerl/docs/source/environments/handlers.rst

 .. function:: equip : Enum('none', 'air', ..., 'other'))

+    This is action is an Enum type.
+See :ref:`enum_spaces` for more information.

     This action equips the first instance of the specified item from the agents inventory to the main hand if the specified item is present, otherwise does nothing.
     :code:`air` matches any empty slot in an agent's inventory and functions as an un-equip action.